dotnet/docs/docs/standard/base-types/anchors-in-regular-expressions.md

 ---
 title: "Anchors in .NET Regular Expressions"
-description: Learn to use anchors in regular expression patterns. ms.date: "03/30/2017" ms.technology: dotnet-standard
+description: Learn how to use anchors in regular expression patterns. ms.date: "03/30/2017" ms.technology: dotnet-standard
 dev_langs: